Have you decided to switch from Contact Form 7 to WPForms?

 On the next screen, you’ll see a section labeled Import from Other Form Plugins.

-Step 3: Choose the Form Plugin to Import
+Step 3: Choose Contact Form 7 to Import Data From

 If you want to import them all, click Select All.